Polysubstance use: Drug combination

 Some ingredients such as caffeine, creatine and β-alanine are found in nearly all pre-workout blends, but each branded product is a "proprietary blend" with an average of 18 different ingredients, the exact composition and proportions of which can vary widely between different products.
 Additionally legal psychoactive substances occasionally used in these proprietary blends that are typically legal include 5-HTP, tyrosine, and yohimbine.
-Although these products are not banned, the Food and Drug Administration (FDA) warns consumers to be cautious when consuming pre-workout.
+Although these products are not banned, the Food and Drug Administration warns consumers to be cautious when consuming pre-workout.